Eighteenth Century Studies people

 Lucy is an AHRC-funded PhD student, supervised by Emma Macleod (Stirling), Alex Shepard (Glasgow), and David Brown (National Records of Scotland).
 Her CDA project will examine the Inverness Sheriff Court records in the latter half of the eighteenth century, analysing women and gender in the criminal cases found within, and listing them for the NRS catalogue.

-Jacqueline Kennard is currently undertaking an MSc in Historical research, supervised by Ali Cathcart, Dave Griffiths, and Katie Halsey.
+Jacqueline Imrie is currently undertaking a PhD, supervised by Ali Cathcart, Dave Griffiths, and Katie Halsey.
 Her work is funded by the Economic and Social Research Council, and is entitled ‘Libraries and Class Identity in Scotland, 1800-1842: The Significance of Libraries in an Industrialising Society’.
 Jacqueline has a particular interest in labouring class readers, and in the ways in which libraries contribute to social mobility.

 Clare Loughlin

-Clare is a postdoctoral research fellow on the Scottish Privy Council Project, funded by the Leverhulme Trust.
+Clare is a Lecturer in the Jacobite World at the University of Aberdeen.
+She was formerly a postdoctoral research fellow on the Scottish Privy Council Project, funded by the Leverhulme Trust.
 She completed her PhD at the University of Edinburgh in 2020, which explored anti-Catholicism and the Church of Scotland in the first half of the eighteenth century.
 Anti-Catholicism across the British Isles continues to be a major area of research interest.
 More broadly, she is interested in the history of interconfessional relations, religious architecture, and the relationship between religion and landscape.

 Isla Macfarlane